e18e/e18e/docs/blog/migrating-the-ecosystem-to-esm.md

 import './foo.js'
 ```

-If you want to expose extensionless imports to your consumers, you can use an export map:
+It is preferred that you have file extensions, but if you want to expose extensionless imports to your consumers, you can use an export map:

 ```json
 {